 The Whole Child Vision

-Whole Child International’s mission to elevate the quality of childcare worldwide.
+Whole Child International’s mission is to elevate the quality of childcare worldwide.
 We are committed to the application of the most advanced knowledge and sophisticated research to childcare in orphanages, childcare centers, and other limited-resource institutions, implemented on a national level and envisioned on a global scale.

 Most childcare institutions, the world over, are run like a factory line, following centuries-old childcare practices that are known for causing tremendous damage to children.
 Among consequences of current practices is an extremely high incidence of attachment disorder and myriad other crippling developmental problems, all of which result in high levels of juvenile delinquency, victimization, prostitution, gang affiliation, imprisonment, failed adoptions, reinstitutionalization of subsequent generations, and generally the loss of productivity and hope for a satisfying constructive life for some of the world’s most vulnerable children.